dkeathley/notes-to-self/NOTE-2022-04-12-surface-plasmon-polariton-mode-dispersion/note.md

   name: python3
 ---

-# Surface Plasmon Polariton Mode Dispersion with Derivation
+# Surface Plasmon Polariton Dispersion

 In this note I derive the mode dispersion for surface plasmon polaritons traveling along a planar interface.
 While the focus is eventually on surface plasmon modes, the analysis follows a generalized approach that I find helpful in thinking about electromagnetic modes at interfaces.